 Yarrow is another herb helpful to combat the flu.
 Yarrow and boneset together is actually one of the best traditional combinations for the flu.
 They both taste very bitter, but it’s good for when you feel the signs of the flu coming on.
 Yarrow is anti-inflammatory and diaphoretic, which means it will help you “sweat the flu out,” or pass it through your body quicker.

-Other products that are sold are at the store are Solomon’s Seal Root which is good for tendons or ligaments.
+Other common medicinal herbs and products that are sold at the store are Solomon’s Seal Root which is good for tendons or ligaments.
 Because tendons and ligaments are constantly getting pulled, they tend to be too tight or too loose causing you pain.
 Solomon’s Seal brings tendons and ligaments back to home plate and helps relieve that pain.

-If you notice that your skin getting thin, dull, or more prone to cracking, all-purpose comfrey salve is one of the best medicinal herbs to consider.
-As we age, our skin gets thinner so, it can tear more easily.
-All-purpose comfrey salve which consists of comfrey, calendula, plantain, Saint John’s wort, calendula can help combat that by facilitating new cell growth.
+If you notice that your skin is getting thin, dull, or more prone to cracking, all-purpose comfrey salve is one of the best medicinal herbs to consider.
+As we age, our skin begins to thin naturally, so, it can tear more easily.
+All-purpose comfrey salve which consists of comfrey, calendula, plantain, Saint John’s wort, can combat that by facilitating new cell growth.
 Calendula is especially nourishing which helps bring resilience back to our skin.
 The teas, salves, oils, and flower essences sold at the store have their own unique properties that help keep us young.
 Plants were here before we were here, so let plants help us stay healthy.

 Healing Spirits Herb Farm is also giving 10% DISCOUNT to Modern Aging viewers who are interested in trying out any of their medicines derived from the top medicinal herbs.

 Check out https://www.healingspiritsherbfarm.com/